-Avocado is tasty in salads, toast, smoothies, guacamole dip and even as a dessert.
+Avocado is exceptionally healthy!
+It has a creamy, smooth texture that fits almost every meal.
+It also goes great in salads, toast, smoothies, guacamole dip and even as a dessert.

-- Avocado is higher in potassium than a banana.
-Potassium is a type of electrolyte, that is needed for muscle contraction, communication between muscles and nerves, overall muscle function, and it is essential to keep your heart healthy.
+- Higher in potassium than a banana.
+Potassium is a mineral that functions as important an electrolyte in our body; in the body, it takes part in muscle contraction, communication between muscles and nerves, overall muscle function, and for a healthy heart.

-- Healthy fats are good for our skin and brain and help us feel satisfied after a meal.
-Avocado contains mainly a type of healthy fats– monounsaturated fatty acids, which helps to increase the absorption of carotenoids from salads and salsa often consumed with avocados.
+Healthy fats are good for our skin and brain and help us feel satisfied after a meal.

-- Avocados have plenty of vitamins like C, B mainly folic acid and the healthy minerals magnesium, calcium and iron.
+- Avocados have plenty of vitamins like C and B (mainly folic acid) and the healthy minerals magnesium, calcium and iron.

 Avocado-based dip, developed by the Aztecs in present-day Mexico.